Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 If there are any issues with how the events are arriving to Segment, [contact the Prestashop - Segment Tracking by Xcommerce support team](mailto:support@<integration_name>.com).

-> (delete after reading) Congratulations! 🎉 You’ve finished the documentation for your Segment integration.
-If there’s any additional information or nuance which did not fit in the above template and that you want to share with our mutual customers, feel free to include these as a separate section for us to review.
-If not, you may now submit this doc to our team.